 And he has worked to build a world-class team of lawyers that reflects the diversity of the people they serve, including appointing the first African-American woman to serve as Chief Deputy Attorney General of Virginia.

 Attorney General Herring is also proud to have Virginia’s first-ever all-female Solicitor General’s office.

 Just 12 days into his term, Attorney General Mark R. Herring took the historic step of joining the fight for marriage equality, winning at the district court and appeals court before the United States Supreme Court let the decision stand, bringing marriage equality to the Commonwealth within 10 months of his taking office.
 Attorney General Herring is the first state attorney general to successfully argue that his state’s ban on marriage for same-sex couples should be struck down as unconstitutional.

-Attorney General Herring wrote an official advisory opinion that said Virginia public schools can protect LGBT students, teachers, and employees from bullying, discrimination, and harassment.
-He also ended a policy of the previous administration that barred Virginia colleges and universities from establishing LGBT-inclusive nondiscrimination policies.
+Attorney General Herring wrote an official advisory opinion that said Virginia public schools can protect LGBTQ+ students, teachers, and employees from bullying, discrimination, and harassment.
+He also ended a policy of the previous administration that barred Virginia colleges and universities from establishing LGBTQ+-inclusive nondiscrimination policies.

 Attorney General Herring proposed and fought for an updated definition of “hate crime” to include LGBTQ+ Virginians, and for additional tools to prosecute suspected hate crimes.
 He signed an amicus brief in support of transgender students being able to receive an education in a comfortable environment.
 And he worked with then-Governor Terry McAuliffe to craft an Executive Order barring state contracts to companies who do not have LGBTQ+-inclusive nondiscrimination policies, mirroring President Obama’s federal executive order.